admibrill/lingmo-wiki/docs/en/wiki/develop-guide.md

 We have a [`lingmo-build`](https://github.com/LingmoOS/lingmo-build) script which automates the build process.
 However, you can still compile them by yourself.
 > [!Note]
-> This tool clone repositories elsewhere, so it's still necessary to compile manually if you make any modifications to repositories in the  `lingmowork` directory.
+> This tool use repositories cloned from GitHub by itself, so it's still necessary to compile manually if you make any modifications to repositories in the  `lingmowork` directory.

 > [!Important]
 > This script only works on Debian.

 We assume that [PowerShell](https://github.com/PowerShell/PowerShell) is installed on your system.

 ```console